 As nomadic shepherds, the Kazakhs lived in dome shaped felt tents called yurts.
 Under Russian rule, many were forced to move to the cities and live in houses or small apartments.
 Most of these two or three room apartments have running water, though in some rural areas they have no hot water.
 The water is clean, but not safe to drink.
 Many of the Kazakhs have now moved to other Central Asian nations, such as Kyrgyzstan, in search of work in the cities or on the farms.

 The Kazak eat a variety of meat and dairy products.
 Rice and bread are common staples.
 In the southern regions of Kazakstan, the people enjoy eating grapes, melons, and tomatoes.

 Western style dress is common among the men and women living in the cities.
-However, the rural Kazak workers generally wear loose, colorless shirts with baggy trousers that are tied at the waist.
+However, rural Kazakh workers generally wear loose, colorless shirts with baggy trousers that are tied at the waist.
 This outfit is similar to the native costume of the past.

 * Pray that God will raise up prayer teams to go and break up the soil through worship and intercession.

-* Ask God to grant favor and wisdom to the missions agencies that may be now focusing on the Kazak.
+* Ask God to grant favor and wisdom to missions agencies that may be now focusing on Kazakhs.

 |Profile Source: Bethany World Prayer Center|

 |People Name General||Kazakh|

 Primary Language: Kazakh